 An online friend wrote a blog post that went viral.
 It elicited emotion.
 Passionate comments spewed forth in support and opposition.
 Because of the firestorm his post created, a publisher offered him a book deal.
+He turned his blog post into a book.

 This is one way blogging can result in a published book.
 Though we can’t plan on this occurring or even scheme to make it transpire, it could happen.
 Possibly.